What is butcher’s broom

 Medicinal properties of Butcher’s broom

 It’s got diuretic properties.
 The “leaves”, fruits and flowers, once boiled, can be mixed with a little wine so as to increase the level of urine discharges.
-So it can be useful to treat illnesses in which it is interesting to get rid of body liquids, such as obesity.

 The most tender stems can be eaten as if they were asparagus with the same diuretic effects as well.